bump-sh/docs/docs/references.md

+# References
+References are the JSON schema system to not repeat common parts of your API contracts.
+Bump supports internal references and external ones.

 # What is a reference?

 A reference can be either a pointer to another part of your current specification or a pointer to an external file or URL.
 This lets you re-use part of a specification instead of duplicating it across your file(s).